 3. Late Payments Damage Your Score Immediately

-Another one of the myths about credit cards that often gets repeated is that a late payment will immediately ding your credit score.
+Another credit score myth that often gets repeated is that a late payment will immediately ding your credit score.
 While a late payment can certainly reduce your score eventually, the truth is that most credit card companies don’t report late payments for 30 days.
 That said, you should always pay on time, as late payments often lead to steep fees.

-As you learn more about what to know about credit cards, you’ll find that credit card companies can be surprisingly understanding and flexible, so don’t panic just yet if you’re a day or two late paying your bill.
+As you learn more about credit card myths and facts, you’ll find that credit card companies can be surprisingly understanding and flexible, so don’t panic just yet if you’re a day or two late paying your bill.
 If you know you’re going to be late, give your credit card provider a call to let them know in advance.

 4. Having Many Credit Cards Boosts Your Score